Promise.all()

 Returns a Promise that:

-- Resolves with an array of results when all input promises resolve
+- If all input promises resolve, resolves with an array of results in input order

-- Rejects immediately when any input promise rejects (fails fast)
+- If any input promise rejects, rejects immediately with that reason (fails fast)

 Examples